What is 추석(Chuseok)?

 In dark alleys he changes (into bad bear and sexually harasses women)

-When he goes home he beats his family (just like his father)
+When he goes home he beats his family (just like his father) Say what now?

 During her arrival dinner, the new principal asked me to sit by her.
 So, to make conversation I asked her what her major area in education was.
 Or, that's what I thought I asked.
 She gave me a Say-What-Now? look, whispered to the vice principal next to her, turned back to me and told me that she would tell me at a later time, not today.
 I think I asked her what her religion (Jong-gyo) was, not her major (Jeon-gong).